fblgit/tree-of-knowledge/README.md

 I am not an expert on this, but I tried to make some experiments for the last few months.
 Maybe you can put it to a more strong test?

+**The file data-foundation.json is the file used to fine-tune a model to being able to extract more terms**

 Here are some examples in different disciplines:

 ```